AndrewSpittlemeister/bytechomp/README.md

 ```

 ## Supported Type Fields
-Fields on the dataclasses can be integers, floats, strings, bytes, lists, or other dataclasses.
+Fields on the dataclasses can be integers, floats, bytes, lists, or other dataclasses.
 Python-native `int` and `float` represent 64-bit variants.
 Other sizes can be imported from `bytechomp`:

 ```python
 from bytechomp.datatypes import (